Growing Your Organizing Business in Phases

 Decide on the type of legal organization you want for your business.

-The most commonly used business structures by professional organizers are the sole proprietorship and Limited Liability Company (LLC.) but there are others and you should consult with a CPA or a small business lawyer to understand each of them and what you should do next, like applying for a Tax ID or Employee Identification Number (EIN).
+Professional organizers’ most commonly used business structures are the sole proprietorship and Limited Liability Company (LLC.).
+Still, there are others, and you should consult with a CPA or a small business lawyer to understand each of them and what you should do next, like applying for a Tax ID or Employee Identification Number (EIN).
 You can learn more about the EIN here.

-You will find more detailed information about each of the business structures options here and on your State’s Secretary of State website.
-You can also use an online service like legalzoom.com which I have used before and have always been happy with their services and support.
+You will find more detailed information about each business structure option here and on your State’s Secretary of State website.
+Also, count on services like legalzoom.com, which I have used before and have always been happy with their services and support.

-Best tip: invest on a consultation with a CPA or a small business lawyer.
+Best tip: invest in a consultation with a CPA or a small business lawyer.

 6. Set-Up Your Business Bank Account

-You won’t have large expenses initially, even more so if you’re testing the waters but as you decide to make professional organizing a real business, you’ll need money to invest in the basics, which we’ll cover later.
+You won’t have significant expenses initially, even more so if you’re testing the waters.
+Still, as you decide to make professional organizing a real business, you’ll need money to invest in the basics, which we’ll cover later.

 Best tip: invest in an accounting tool like Freshbooks or Quickbooks online.